 Casual relationship

-A casual relationship is the one where two individuals may be dating, regularly spending time together, and engaging in romantic or sexual activities—but sans any expectations for the relationship to last into the future.
+A casual relationship is the one where two individuals may be dating, regularly spending time together, and engaging in romantic or physical intimacy activities—but sans any expectations for the relationship to last into the future.
 These sorts of relationships are generally, more situational and short-term, and they might or might not be exclusive.

 People in casual relationships generally do like each other and are attracted to each other, though there might not be an intense emotional bond or desire to deepen the connection.
 Whereas people in committed relationships might see each other as life partners, people in casual relationships might not be as integrated into each other’s lives.
 They typically will not use terms like boyfriend, girlfriend, or partner.